Mudgeri

 Mudgeri is a village in Karwar Taluka, Uttara Kannada district, Karnataka, India.
 It is close to the historic fort of Sadashivgad located on Kali river.
 Konkani is spoken as a local language.

 Location

 Mudgeri is near to the Goa-Karnataka border.
 It is close to the wayside railway station at Asnoti which falls under the jurisdiction of the Konkan Railway.

+Demographics

+As per the 2011 Census of India, Mudgeri had a population of 2,498 (1,176 male and 1,322 female) across 675 households, with a literacy rate of 91.69%.